Sasho1256/Sasho1256/README.md

 Qualified Programmer and Web Developer
 --------------------------------------

-I am a 20-year-old Bulgarian student.
-I graduated high school in the summer of 2022 and earned a professional qualification as an applied programmer.
-I know various programming languages, including C#, Java, and a little Python for backend, HTML, CSS, and a little JS for frontend, and MySQL, MSSQL, and OracleSQL for databases.
+I am a 20-year-old Bulgarian developer.
+I graduated high school in the summer of 2022 and earned a professional qualification as an applied programmer at TUES Sofia, in association with Technical University Sofia.
+I know various programming languages, including: C#, Java, PHP, and a little Python for backend; HTML, CSS, TS and JS for frontend; MySQL, MSSQL, and OracleSQL for databases.
 In addition to that, I have studied functional programming with Haskell and embedded systems with Arduino and C++.

 *   🌍  I'm based in Sofia, Bulgaria
 *   ✉️  You can contact me at [atmilachkov@yahoo.com](mailto:atmilachkov@yahoo.com)